-The mission of The Grove is to help people take their next step with God.
+The vision of The Grove is to help people take their next step of faith with Jesus.

 Our beliefs determine our values which in turn guide our behavior.
 These are the beliefs of The Grove as expressed through the words of God in the Old and New Testaments.
 Belief in and obedience to the principles in the Bible determine all that is important about us as individual people.

 There is only one eternal, all-powerful, all-knowing and everywhere-present Triune God—Father, Son and Holy Spirit— who is the creator and sustainer of all things (Deuteronomy 6:4-5; 1 Timothy 2:5).

 God the Father created the universe and everything in it.
 He is a big God but at the same time is a personal God who knows each person’s every need.
 Jesus said God knows us so well he has numbered every hair on each person’s head.
 God the Father is the perfect example for all earthly fathers.
 He is holy, just and fair, but his most outstanding quality is love.
 In his greatest act of love, God the Father sent his only Son to be the perfect sacrifice for the sin of all humanity, Jews and Gentiles alike.
 (Genesis 1:1-2:3, Matthew 10:30, 1 John 4:8)